smartbit-co-jp/vue-axios-wrapper/readme.md

 });
 ```

-## instalation:
+## installation

 ```console
 npm install sb-axios-wrapper
 ```

-Import libraries in entry file:
+Then, register axios-wrapper in your app entry point (typically app.js or main.js):

 ```console
 import AxiosWrapper from 'sb-axios-wrapper' Vue.use(AxiosWrapper)
 ```

-### Important: this mixin add 2 attributes to component
+### Important: this mixin adds 2 attributes to the component mixin

 ```js